viniciusvnr/automation/README.md

 # Intro

-The objective here is to provide usefull scripts for DevOps tasks.
+The objective here is to provide useful scripts for DevOps tasks.

 ## Scripts